AndreaDiotallevi/archquery/README.md

   - [Node](https://nodejs.org/en/): a JavaScript runtime built on Chrome's V8 JavaScript engine I used to write JavaScript code on the server side.
   - [Express](https://expressjs.com/): a fast, unopinionated, minimalist web framework for Node.js I used to get, post and patch the albums information from / to the PostgreSQL database and the React single page app.
   - [PostgreSQL](https://www.postgresql.org/): the world's most advanced open source relational database.
+  - [Redis](https://redis.io/): an open source (BSD licensed), in-memory data structure store, used as a session storage.
+  - [Amazon S3](https://aws.amazon.com/s3/): object storage built to store and retrieve any amount of data from anywhere.
   - [React](https://reactjs.org/): a JavaScript library I used to build the user interface and gather data from the Express and external APIs.
   - [Redux](https://redux.js.org/): a predictable state container for JavaScript apps.
-  - [Redis](https://redis.io/): an open source (BSD licensed), in-memory data structure store, used as a session storage.
   - [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox): a flexible box layout module I used to design flexible responsive layout structure without using float or positioning.

 - Testing frameworks: